mvolkmann/blog/src/flutter.md

 is is the state management approach recommended by the Flutter team.
 It is "A wrapper around `InheritedWidget` to make them easier to use and more reusable."
-It vastly reduces the amount of boilerplate code that must be written.
+It vastly reduces the amount of boilerplate code that must be written and provides many features not present in `InheritedWidget`.

 The {% aTargetBlank
 "https://docs.flutter.dev/development/data-and-backend/state-mgmt/simple",